osisoft/OCS-Docs/Content_Portal/How_To_Guides/Add-Org/roles.md

 ## Roles best practices

 1. Consider whether the read access granted by the Account Member role is acceptable for all users and clients in your tenant.
-If you plan to invite users from outside your organization, it may be important to limit the read access granted by the Account Member role.
+Specifically, if you plan to invite users from outside your organization, you may want to limit their read access.
+One way to do this is to create a custom role for external users so that their permissions can be explicitly managed.

 1. Use caution when granting the Account Administrator role.
 OSIsoft recommends that you assign a different role to users and clients who should not manage permissions.
 OSIsoft recommends that you avoid assigning the Account Administrator role to client-credentials clients.
 1. Ensure that the roles assigned to client-credentials clients only grant the minimum set of permissions required by the application that uses these clients.
 This minimizes the potential damage in the event a client secret is compromised or a problem arises with the application.